burhan3759/burhan3759.github.io/_posts/2020-04-23-secondary-school-and-college-life.markdown

 permalink: /posts/secondary-school-and-college-life
 ---

-&nbsp; Hello my dear fans :smiling_imp:, this topic is about my `Secondary School` and `College Life`.
+&nbsp; Hello my dear fans :smile:, this topic is about my `Secondary School` and `College Life`.
 Let’s begin with my secondary school, few of my cousins join that school so I follow their footsteps.
 It feels really great to start a new adventure.

 ## Secondary School